DerrickDDInAI/sound-anomaly-detection/README.md

 sound-anomaly-detection
 │   README.md               :explains the project
-│   main.py                 :script to run in order to start the program │   requirements.txt        :packages to install to run the program │   .gitignore              :specifies which files to ignore when pushing to the GitHub repository │
+│   main.py                 :script to run in order to start the program │   main_live_demo.ipynb    :script to see a live demo of the program │   requirements.txt        :packages to install to run the program │   .gitignore              :specifies which files to ignore when pushing to the GitHub repository │